CharanMann/OpenIG-UMA-Extensions/README.md

          }
        }
    ```
-   * UmaFilterExt config, we can configure scope required for this filter here:
+   * UmaFilterExt config, we can configure scopes required for this filter here:
    ```
         {
           "type": "UmaFilterExt",